ggrise/erlgeo/README.md

 # Erlgeo

-Erlgeo an erlang wrapper to the [GEOS](http://trac.osgeo.org/geos/ "Geometry Engine, Open Source") library.
+Erlgeo is an erlang wrapper to the [GEOS](http://trac.osgeo.org/geos/ "Geometry Engine, Open Source") library.
 Erlgeo is currently *experimental* and should not be used in production.

 ## What is GEOS?
 GEOS stand for **G**eometry **E**ngine - **O**pen **S**ource) is a C++ port of the  Java Topology Suite (JTS).
 As such, it aims to contain the complete functionality of JTS in C++.
 This includes all the  OpenGIS Simple Features for SQL spatial predicate functions and spatial operators, as well as specific JTS enhanced topology functions.